- Water Softener Reviews

 The tank of Fleck 5600SXT is made of durable poly glass and the manufacturer provides a 10 year warranty for it.

-The model includes a standard brine tank that can hold up to 250 pounds of pelleted salt.
-The system is also equipped with safety measures, among which is a safety float, that’s designed to prevent overfilling and overflow of the drain.
+This Fleck model includes a standard brine tank that can hold up to 250 pounds of pelleted salt.
+Water softener’s system is also equipped with safety measures, among which is a safety float, that’s designed to prevent overfilling and overflow of the drain.

 This water system is one of the most popular products of Fleck and it’s perfect for households with 3 to 6 people.
 It has received the best reviews by its multiple users.